VinnyAmbesek/infiniteDungeon/README.md

 - For each floor you clear you will get exploration XP as if you explored the floor twice.
 - For each trap you survive you will get survival XP as if you explored a quarter of the floor.

+## Achievements
+- Some actions will win achievements.
+- Achievements will give bonus experience.
+- Most achievements have levels, each level giving even more bonus experience.

 ## Treasures
 - There are 7 kinds of treasure.
 Protection items and potions.
 - You will automatically use a potion when you have damage.